ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Designing an API is easier when you can visualise the API.
 Let's bring in the OpenAPI spec.

-> The OpenAPI specification allows you to define your API in a descriptive language (json or yaml) and nicely visualise it
+> The OpenAPI specification allows you to define your API in a descriptive language (JSON or Yaml) and nicely visualise it

 Note: If I speak about OAS (OpenAPI Specification) instead of OpenAPI/Swagger specification.
 Let's now use OAS to help us with our API First approach and design our API.

 Let me introduce you to [https://editor.swagger.io](https://editor.swagger.io){:target="_blank"}.